Bev Gold BA (hons). MA PGCE UKCP MBACP

 My approach is psychodynamic, since I think psychotherapy can help us understand the unconscious processes that influence our lives, relationships and choices.
 Understanding the impact of past experiences can help us take more control of our lives to make the changes we need.

-I work long term or short term for brief, focused work, where I can also offer CBT techniques, if appropriate.
+I work long term or short term for brief, focused work, where I can also offer CBT techniques, if appropriate, although my style and training means that I am more interested in understanding you as a whole person than CBT would allow.

 And I work within the BACP ethical framework and UKCP's Ethical Principles and code of professional conduct, both of which help to establish best practice in the field of counselling and psychotherapy for clients.